2011 Alcorn State Braves football team

 The 2011 Alcorn State Braves football team represented Alcorn State University as a member of the East Division of the Southwestern Athletic Conference during the 2011 NCAA Division I FCS football season.
 Led by first-year head coach Melvin Spears, the Braves compiled an overall record of 2–8 with a mark of 1–8 in conference play, tying for fourth place in the SWAC's East Division.
-The team played their home games at Casem-Spinks Stadium in Lorman, Mississippi.
+The team played home games at Casem-Spinks Stadium in Lorman, Mississippi.